You've successfully subscribed to digitalplunge

 Luckily for many visualizers that don't want to be limited to just one engine, V-ray and Corona allow for easy mutual export of already created materials: a scene created for V-ray can be converted into a scene for Corona in a single click.
 From Corona to V-ray, it is a bit more difficult to convert scenes, but it is not a problem for an experienced user.

-Computer stuffing
+Computer Stuffing

 Rendering engines were previously thought to use processing power (CPU) and an amount of random access memory (RAM).
 Recently, the developers of the engine have been trying to redistribute the load from the rendering process so that it is completely absorbed by the resources of the video card (GPU).